brohlf/technical-writing-portfolio/Discord Setup Tutorial/tutorial.md

 This will take about 25 minutes.
 Let's get going!

 ## Prerequisites <a name="prerequisites"></a>
 You need to have the Discord app installed, and you need to have an account.
-For assistance with either of these steps, consult Discord's guide to [Getting Started](https://support.discord.com/hc/en-us/articles/360033931551-Getting-Started).
+For assistance with either of those steps, consult Discord's guide to [Getting Started](https://support.discord.com/hc/en-us/articles/360033931551-Getting-Started).
 That process will only take a few minutes.

 System requirements can be found [here](https://support.discord.com/hc/en-us/articles/213491697-What-are-the-OS-system-requirements-for-Discord-).
 (You'll need about 65 MB of available hard drive space.)